-- Students must be under 30 years old when they finish their course
+- Students must not be over 30 years of age when they complete their course

-- Grants can be used for tuition fees or living expenses only.
+- Grants must be used for tuition fees or living expenses only

-- Covering letter explaining why you are in need of funds, why you have chosen your course of study, and what you hope to achieve from your course.
+- Cover letter explaining why you are in need of funds, why you have chosen your course of study, and what you hope to achieve from your course

 - Copy of passport